 As the best Vegas dispensary and cannabis entertainment complex, we know a thing or two about the cannabis laws.
 So how do they differ here to over in Canada?
 Let’s start with the basics in Vegas.
-You need to be 21 here, of course, and you can only buy weed from a state-licensed store – such as our dispensary near the Las Vegas Strip.
+You need to be 21 here, of course, and you can only buy cannabis from a state-licensed store – such as our dispensary near the Las Vegas Strip.
 Residents and visitors can possess up to one ounce of flower or ⅛ of an ounce of concentrates.
 You cannot consume or smoke cannabis in a public place – only on private property.

 In Canada, the legal age varies between 18 and 19.
 You can buy it in stores, and you are allowed to possess, carry or share up to 30 grams of marijuana.
 In terms of public consumption, it’s a little complicated.
-You can smoke weed like a cigarette in Ontario, Alberta and British Columbia – although residents of the latter are not allowed to smoke in public parks or community beaches.
+You can smoke cannabis like a cigarette in Ontario, Alberta and British Columbia – although residents of the latter are not allowed to smoke in public parks or community beaches.
 Halifax will set up ‘toking zones’ while many other provinces will have a blanket public ban – you will only be allowed to smoke on private property.

 Can you travel with it?

-Even though some states in this country have legalized cannabis in some form, you will not be able to travel in and out of Canada with weed.
+Even though some states in this country have legalized cannabis in some form, you will not be able to travel in and out of Canada with cannabis.
 Although ‘the question’ many visitors to the States receive when they come into the country will no longer be asked of Canadians, you could still face criminal charges if caught.